 Stumps and boulders act as great seating for a nature play space.
 These seating areas may double as a gathering area or outdoor classroom or as a natural barrier between activity areas.
 Learning spaces, such as an outdoor classroom, can provide areas to have guided adult interaction for enrichment activities/lessons/experiences with the potential to learn through and about nature.
-Shade should also be incorporated into any seating and gathering area for both the comfort and safety of the users.
+Caretaker seating should be located so adults can observe play from a distance without imposing on self-guided play Shade should also be incorporated into any seating and gathering area for both the comfort and safety of the users.